California's first wildflower guide—1897

 The Wild Flowers of California can be downloaded or viewed online at the Biodiversity Heritage Library, at Project Guttenberg, and at the Internet Archive.
 All 3 sites include the illustrations and offer a choice of several file formats for download. — Cindy Hartwell

-This appeared in the June 2017 issue of The Desert Breeze, the monthly newsletter of the Tucson Cactus and Succulent Society.
+This appeared in the May 2017 issue of the Desert Breeze, the monthly newsletter of the Tucson Cactus and Succulent Society.